Yellow vs. White popcorn, what is the difference between them? I think this is the question that many people wonder about.

 - Thai Basil Vs Basil: How To Tell Them Apart 2022

-Popcorn is a form of flint corn, utterly different from the soft and other corn.
+Popcorn is a form of flint corn, utterly different from other soft corn types.
 This sweet snack is considered corn, whose grains open up a starchy mass when exposed to heat.

 The corn kernels can come in various colors depending on variation and plant breeding.
-However, there are 2 types of maize you quickly catch in the market: white and yellow popcorn.
+However, there are 2 types of maize you’ll find when buying the top-rated popcorn kernels: white and yellow popcorn.
 They are used to produce popcorn sold commonly in cinemas.

 Do you know popcorn is one of the oldest snack foods in the world?
 Watch this video: